ThomasPlmr/quant-porfolio/README.md

 # quant-porfolio

-Some side projects to test models
+Some projects along with virtual work experience questions.